netham45/screamrouter/Readme/raspberry-pi-zero-screamsender.md

 After rebooting, the Raspberry Pi should be configured as a USB audio device and start forwarding audio using ScreamSender.

+## Integration with ScreamRouter

+To use this ScreamSender with ScreamRouter:

+1. In ScreamRouter, add a new source with the IP address of your Raspberry Pi Zero.
+2. Set the port to match the PORT value in the `usb_gadget_audio.sh` script (default is 16401).
+3. Configure the audio format settings (bit depth, sample rate, channels) to match the values in the script.

+ScreamRouter will then be able to receive audio from your Raspberry Pi Zero USB audio device.

+## Troubleshooting

+- If the USB audio device is not recognized, check the USB gadget configuration in `/boot/config.txt` and `/etc/modules`.
+- If audio is not being sent to ScreamRouter, verify the IP address and port in the `usb_gadget_audio.sh` script.
+- Ensure that your network allows UDP traffic on the specified port between the Raspberry Pi Zero and ScreamRouter.

 ## Note

-Ensure to replace the IP address and port in the `usb_gadget_audio.sh` script with the appropriate values for your setup.
+Ensure to replace the IP_ADDRESS and PORT variables in the `usb_gadget_audio.sh` script with the appropriate values for your ScreamRouter setup.

+For more information about ScreamRouter and its features, please refer to the [main README](../README.md) and other documentation files in the Readme directory.